-Nearly 60% of Europe’s threatened butterflies (22 of 38 species) are endemics, and of these six species are confined to the Macaronesian Islands.
+Nearly 60% of Europe’s threatened butterflies are endemics, and of these six species are confined to the Macaronesian Islands.
 The islands are therefore a hotspot of threatened endemic butterfly species in Europe.
 Madeira is home to three of the most endangered species, Gonepteryx maderensis Madeiran Brimstone (Endangered), Pararge xiphia Madeiran Speckled Wood (Endangered) and Pieris wollastoni Madeiran Large White (Critically Endangered).

 The first phase of the project is aimed to improve our knowledge of the distribution and abundance of the target species.
 The project will map species distributions and identify key areas with suitable habitat for the target species within KBA MAD1 (Madeira Nature Park), improving IFCN’s (Institute of Forestry and Nature Conservation) capacity to implement appropriate management